lists

 AssertionError: Lists differ: [-1, 0, 1, 1.5, 2, 'n'] != [-1, 0, 1, 2, 'n']

-the test passes, it moved everything from the given index and after to the right
+the test passes, it moved everything in the list from the index I gave and after, to the right

 • I remove insert from the TODO list